Zurich University of the Arts: History

 Following the 2007 school merger, ZHdK occupied 35 sites, spread across the cities of Zurich (Ausstellungsstrasse, Florhof, Mediacampus, Gessnerallee) and Winterthur.
-In the autumn of 2014, ZHdK relocated to its new campus: the Toni Areal, in the city's thriving western district (Zurich West).
+In the autumn of 2014, ZHdK relocated to its new campus: the Toni Areal, formerly Europe's largest yogurt factory, in the city's western district (Zurich West).
 With the exception of its Gessnerallee annex, ZHdK has left all other sites to unite the arts under one roof.
 The Museum of Design, Zurich and the Bellerive Museum will remain at their current locations.